angrycuban13/Just-A-Bunch-Of-Starr-Scripts/Send-ReadarrBooksToKindle/README.md

 #### API Endpoint

 1. Navigate to APIs > Endpoints
-1. Click on `Create New Endpoint`.
+2. Click on `Create New Endpoint`.
    1. On the `URL` field, give it an URL of your choice (e.g. `readarr`).
    1. On the `Method` field, make sure to add `POST`.
       1. I recommend you leave `GET` enabled as well so you can debug as needed.
-1. After the endpoint has been created, click on the `Edit` button and copy/paste the following into the code editor
+3. After the endpoint has been created, click on the `Edit` button and copy/paste the following into the code editor

-    > [!IMPORTANT]
-    > Make sure to update `YOUR-SCRIPT-NAME-HERE` with the name of the script from the [previous step](#script)

     ```powershell
     $readarrWebhookData = ConvertFrom-Json -InputObject $body